 This year, care for yourself too

-It’s natural for caregivers to put themselves last, but this habit is harmful to health – the consequences of unchecked caregiver stress are serious.
-Statistics show that it can cause serious chronic illness and higher rates of early death.
-The ongoing stress can also negatively affect mood and relationships.
+It’s natural for caregivers to put themselves last, but this subconscious habit is harmful to health – the consequences of unchecked caregiver stress are serious.
+Studies show that it can cause serious chronic illness and higher rates of early death.
+Ongoing stress also negatively affects mood, relationships, and overall well-being.

-We share 3 self-care goals that protect your health and well-being along with suggestions for how to make them happen.
-This allows you to rest and recharge so you can sustain caregiving in the long run without damaging your own health.
+We share 4 self-care goals that protect your long-term health and well-being along with suggestions for how to make them happen.

 1. Get help so you’re not doing everything by yourself